LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/errors-and-debugging/categories-of-errors.rst.txt

       85.71428571428571

-The result surprises you because you thought you were making at least $100 per day (you work Monday thru Friday).
+The result surprises you because you thought you were making at least $100 per day (you work Monday through Friday).
 According to this program, though, you are making about $85 per day.
 The error is a logic one because you divided your weekly pay by 7.
-It would have been more accurate to divide your weekly pay by 5, since that is how many days a week you are actually working.
+It would have been more accurate to divide your weekly pay by 5, since that is how many days a week you come to work.

-Identifying logic errors can be tricky because it requires us to work backward by looking at the output of the program and trying to figure out what it is doing.
-There are no error messages to help us identify the issue.
+Identifying logic errors can be tricky because unlike syntax and runtime problems, there are no error messages to help us identify the issue.
+We must examine the output of the program and work backward to figure out what it is doing wrong.

 Check Your Understanding
 ------------------------